Sean-McConnachie/insider_api_rust/README.md

 There are also a few APIs, however, they are paid.

-This application is designed to gather all insider trades for any company specified in the `public.stockdata` table and provide a high-performance, free API to anyone using it in accordance with the license specified below.
+This application is designed to gather all-time insider trades for any company specified in the `public.stockdata` table and provide a high-performance API.

 ---